semihM/project_smok/README.md

 ---
 #### **change_passenger_seat_position**
-- Change your seat position as a passenger
+- Change your seat position as a passenger.
+Allowed for non-admins by default

    Chat Syntax | (!,/,?)change_passenger_seat_position *axis,units*
    ------------- | -------------